grafana/agent/docs/flow/reference/components/prometheus.integration.node_exporter.md

 ## Debug information

-`prometheus.relabel` does not expose any component-specific debug information.
+`prometheus.integrations.node_exporter` does not expose any component-specific debug information.

 ## Debug metrics

-`prometheus.relabel` does not expose any component-specific debug metrics.
+`prometheus.integrations.node_exporter` does not expose any component-specific debug metrics.

 ## Collectors List
 The following table lists the available collectors that node_exporter brings bundled in.
-Some collectors may only work on specific operating systems;
-enabling a collector that is not supported by the host OS where Flow is running is a no-op.
+Some collectors only work on specific operating systems; enabling a collector that is not supported by the host OS where Flow is running is a no-op.

 Users can choose to enable a subset of collectors to limit the amount of